chadrick-kwag/segmentation_labeling_tool/README.md

 ## Developent Environment
-It is recommended to follow the this development environment as much as possible.
+It is recommended to follow this development environment as much as possible.

 - Ubuntu 18.04.1 LTS
 - python3(3.6.5)